-(o) Any mortgage passthrough security, collateralized mortgage obligation, mortgage-backed or other pay-through bond, equipment lease-backed certificate, consumer receivable passthrough certificate, or consumer receivablebacked bond of a maximum of five years' maturity.
-Securities eligible for investment under this subdivision shall be issued by an issuer having an "a" or higher rating for the issuer's debt as provided by a nationally recognized rating service and rated in a rating category of "aa" or its equivalent or better by a nationally recognized rating service.
-Purchase of securities authorized by this subdivision may not exceed 20 percent of the agency's surplus money that may be invested pursuant to this section.

-(p) Shares of beneficial interest issued by a joint powers authority organized pursuant to Section 6509.7 that invests in the securities and obligations authorized in subdivisions (a) to (n), inclusive.
+- (o) A mortgage passthrough security, collateralized mortgage obligation, mortgage-backed or other pay-through bond, equipment lease-backed certificate, consumer receivable passthrough certificate, or consumer receivable-backed bond of a maximum of five years' maturity.
+Securities eligible for investment under this subdivision shall be issued by an issuer having an "A" or higher rating for the issuer's debt as provided by an NRSRO and rated in a rating category of "AA" or its equivalent or better by an NRSRO.
+Purchase of securities authorized by this subdivision may not exceed 20 percent of the agency's surplus moneys that may be invested pursuant to this section. - (p) Shares of beneficial interest issued by a joint powers authority organized pursuant to Section 6509.7 that invests in the securities and obligations authorized in subdivisions (a) to (o), inclusive.
 Each share shall represent an equal proportional interest in the underlying pool of securities owned by the joint powers authority.
-To be eligible under this section, the joint powers authority issuing the shares shall have retained an investment adviser that meets all of the following criteria:

-(1) The adviser is registered or exempt from registration with the Securities and Exchange Commission.

-(2) The adviser has not less than five years of experience investing in the securities and obligations authorized in subdivisions (a) to (n), inclusive.

-(3) The adviser has assets under management in excess of five hundred million dollars (\$500,000,000).
+To be eligible under this section, the joint powers authority issuing the shares shall have retained an investment adviser that meets all of the following criteria: - (1) The adviser is registered or exempt from registration with the Securities and Exchange Commission. - (2) The adviser has not less than five years of experience investing in the securities and obligations authorized in subdivisions (a) to (n), inclusive. - (3) The adviser has assets under management in excess of five hundred million dollars (\$500,000,000).